jimmajure/CarND-Behavioral-Cloning/README.md

 SimulatorGenerator(data, include_params)
 ```

 The data parameter allows one or more datasets to be specified as inputs to the generator.
 The generator expects the data parameter to contain a list of tuples.
-Each tuple contains a the name of a directory followed by a list of tuples each of which contains a camera and a steering adjustment.
+Each tuple contains a the name of a directory and a list of tuples each of which contains a camera and a steering adjustment.
 Here is an example of specifying three data directories, one with data from the center of the road, one with data from the left-hand side of the road, and one with data from the right-hand side of the road.
 Cameras that are to the either side of the road center are adjusted to direct the car back to the road center.

 ```
 data = [